numbersanalyst/head-first-python/README.md

 ### ![o'reilly logo](logo.svg)
 ### ![book cover](book.png)

 I have learned a lot throughout this book.
+It was a long journey but worth it.

 ## Table of contents
 <details>